-Too much of traveling – if there is ever such a thing – over decades seems to have taken a toll on my memory.
-When I traveled in the late nineties and early naughts, it was a time when we didn’t have digital cameras as easily available as now.
-Mobile phones were just becoming affordable for the common man and travelling was done without the number of gadgets we have nowadays.
-Not to mention no Facebook, Instagram, or Twitter to instantly update progress of these journeys.
+Too much of travelling – if there is ever such a thing – over decades seems to have taken a toll on my memory.
+When I travelled in the late nineties and early naughts, it was a time we didn’t have digital cameras as readily available now.
+Mobile phones were just about becoming affordable for the common man, and travelling was without the gadgets of today.
+Not to mention, no Facebook, Instagram, or Twitter to instantly update the progress of these journeys.

 I remember my sister winning a return ticket to Sydney.

 I remember the name on the unchangeable ticket being that of my father, R.K.
 Modi, and me travelling on it as our initials are the same.
 Air travel was more straightforward and relaxed back then, but things, as we know, were about to change, sadly.

 I remember the rather long route I took; Delhi – Mumbai – Colombo – Sydney, with a few hours at each airport.
 The constant worry of being told to turn back because of a name mismatch on the ticket is something I also remember.

 I remember the flight from Colombo to Sydney on Sri Lankan Airways, being half empty, which meant travelling in style, occupying 4 seats.
 It was also the first time I sat in a plane that had “outside cameras,” which at the time was pretty neat.

 I remember being heavily jet-lagged on arrival in Sydney and taking a taxi to a beautiful little Bed & Breakfast away from the city centre.
 Not great if you want to explore the city, but excellent if you’re going to rest and recuperate.

 I remember not being able to sleep and renting films at the B&B for the night and watching TV until the early hours.